 Should you put a value on auction items?

 A lot of factors go into pricing your items, making it a challenging task.
-However, in using a pricing strategy, you’ll be able to price your items to spark interest and competition at your auction.
 Here are a few considerations for how to go about this task:

 - Determine the fair market value (FMV) of your items.
 Determine the fair market value (FMV) of your items.
 The FMV is determined from the value of existing similar products.
 A physical product or actual service has a set average value.
 For example, a massage that is offered for $20 has an FMV of $20.
-When you are auctioning off more intangible items or experiences, the price is a bit more ambiguous.
-With some research of both the prize, as well as an educated guess of your participant’s financial capabilities, you’ll be able to settle on a value.
+When you auction off intangible items or exclusive experiences, the price is a bit more ambiguous.
+With some research of both the prize as well as an educated guess of your participant’s financial capabilities, you’ll be able to settle on a value.

 - Don’t hesitate to ask around.
 Determining price can be hard.
 If your team is struggling to come up with a value, reach out to top donors.
 They’ll have a good idea of what they’d be willing to contribute, and involving them in the planning process helps promote your auction.

 - Set a tactful starting bid amount.
-Setting this amount requires determining a happy medium price for your items.
-Make all choices based on the data of the value of your things.
+Define a happy medium price for your items.
+Make all choices based on the value of your items.
 This includes the FMV, your donors’ financial capability, and your past auction experiences.
 Keep in mind that if your starting bid is too low, you’ll miss out on earning more proceeds.
-If priced too expensively, you may lose the interest of participants.
+If priced too high, you may lose the interest of participants.
 Tip: it’s recommended to set minimum bids at 40-50% of the FMV.
-For example, if looking for a starting bid for the aforementioned massage with an FMV of $20, it would be best to set it around $10
+For example, if looking for a starting bid for the aforementioned massage with an FMV of $20, it would be best to set it around $8-10.

 Once you have secured your items, be sure to prioritize inputting your listings into your auction software.
-Posting them in a timely manner will give participants ample time to browse through your selections and choose which they want to bid on.
+Posting them on time will give participants ample time to browse through their selections and choose which they want to bid on.